annazhang03/solitaire/README.md

 The next option is o (order), where an ordering is provided via a string of numbers 1-54 separated by whitespace.
 See encryption examples for an example of how to format this input.

-The third option is w (word), where the key used in the keystream is a plaintext word.
+The third option is w (word), where the initial ordering is decided using a plaintext word.
 See encryption examples for an example of how to format this input.

 Each mode also comes with the option to use verbose mode (v) in order to see the process of producing the keystream.
 See examples on how to pass this flag as an argument.